Top Rated Prince George County VA Criminal Lawyer

 Prince George VA Solicitation of a Prostitute DISMISSED

 Our Prince George criminal attorneys represented a U.S. Army soldier who was temporarily stationed at Fort Lee for a short term assignment.
 Our client was looking for companionship on the internet.
 Eventually, our client found an escort thru a specific website and went to meet her at a local hotel.
-What our client did not know was that the escort and internet posting was part of a police sting operation.
+Our client did not know that the escort and internet posting was part of a police sting operation.
 Our client later made contact with the ‘escort’ and engaged in a discussion regarding an exchange of money to perform a sex act.
 This type of act is a criminal offense called solicitation of prostitution.
-Our client was subsequently accused of soliciting a prostitute and was facing serious problems involving incarceration, family problems and security clearance issues.
+Our client was subsequently accused of soliciting a prostitute and faced serious problems involving incarceration, family problems and security clearance issues.
 Fortunately for our client, we know how to successfully defend cases like these and we were able to secure a result that protected our client.
-In the end, the case was dismissed, which saved our client in many ways.
+Ultimately, the case was dismissed, saving our client in many ways.

 Prince George County Felony Perjury REDUCED